reactome/data-release-pipeline/biomodels/README.md

 To compile the application, run this command:

 ```
-$ mvn clean compile package
+$ mvn clean package
 ```

 If this is successful, you should see a JAR file in the `target` directory, with a name like `biomodels-VERSION_NUMBER-jar-with-dependencies.jar`.
 This is the file you will run.

 For example, for version "1.0-SNAPSHOT", execute this command to run the program:
 ```
-$ java -jar target/biomodels-1.0-SNAPSHOT-jar-with-dependencies.jar ./config.properties path/to/models2pathways.tsv
+$ java -jar target/biomodels-1.0-SNAPSHOT.jar ./config.properties path/to/models2pathways.tsv
 ```

+The biomodels script can take two arguments, the configuration properties filepath and `models2pathways.tsv` filepath.
+If arguments are specified, the first argument must be the properties file and the second the `models2pathways.tsv` filepath.
 If no properties file is specified as the first argument, the program will look in src/main/resources/ for config.properties.
 Similarly for models2pathways.tsv, unless otherwise specified it will assume it exists in src/main/resources.

 ## Validating BioModels Insertion </h3>

 The insertion step generally takes a few minutes.
 Once it has completed, the simplest way to verify that it ran correctly is through Reactome's <a href="https://reactome.org/download-data/reactome-curator-tool">Curator Tool</a>.
 Once you have loaded up the database, first confirm that a 'BioModels Database' instance exists in the `ReferenceDatabase` class.
 This should have been created during the insertion step, if it didn't exist already.
 By right-clicking on the BioModels Database instance, you are able to 'Display Referrers'.
 This should bring up a list of `DatabaseIdentifier` objects that look like 'BioModels Database:BIOMD########'.
 Confirm that there are no duplicates in this list and compare the count in this release to the previous release.
 The numbers should be similar, if not a bit higher for the most recent one.

 That is everything that needs to be done for validation!
 Next up is the UpdateGKCurrent (link needed) step.